ngi-nix/ngipkgs/CONTRIBUTING.md

    nixos.modules.services.some-service = {
      module = ./services/some-service/module.nix;
      examples."Basic mail server setup with default ports" = {
        module = ./services/some-service/examples/basic.nix;
        description = "Send email via SMTP to port 587 to check that it works";
      };
    };
    ```

 4. Ensure the example works by building and running its test.

 <!--TODO: Reference the tests section when it is written -->

+## Overview page

+All projects merged to the main branch are listed in [NGIpkgs overview page](ngi.nixos.org).

-## Running and testing the overview locally
+### Running the overview page locally

 1. To preview a local version of the [overview](https://ngi.nixos.org/), run a live watcher with: